• Skip to main content

 Instructions

-• Beat the sugar and butter together until creamy (about 3 minutes on medium speed).
+• Beat the sugar and light brown sugar with the butter together until creamy (about 3 minutes on medium speed).

 • Add eggs one at a time and almond extract.